gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 How a particular component in the calendar should be displayed depends on what the current display of the calendar is.
 How did you implement this functionality?

+We created an integer variable called depth, which we made a parameter of all display() functions.
+Essentially, the full calendar view is a depth of 4, year is 3, month is 2, day is 1, and event is 0.
+Depending on the depth, each display function behaves accordingly by using if statements to check current depth and couting the correct/relavent information in the proper format.